What’s the Best Rowing Machine?

-I like the WaterRower Natural Machine S4 for it’s durability and precision.
-Over the years I have had the opportunity to use and test many different rowing machines which has left me with an unshakeable preference for one particular machine.
+I like the WaterRower Natural Machine S4 for its durability and precision.
+Over the years I have had the opportunity to use and test many different rowing machines which left me with an unshakeable preference for one particular machine.

-It was a close decision, yet for me, the Concept 2 is a rowing machine that is slightly better in a few areas than the WaterRower S4.
-Honestly I find the 2 machines to be nearly equal with features and advantages.
+It was a close decision, yet for me, the Concept 2 Model D is a rowing machine that is slightly better in a few areas than the WaterRower S4.
+Honestly, I find the 2 rowing machines to be nearly equal in features and advantages.

 However, there are certain characteristics that I find are a little better with the Concept 2 rowing machine.

-One of the features that causes me to slightly prefer the Concept 2 rower is the actual design and function of the rowing mechanism.
+One of the features that cause me to slightly prefer the Concept 2 rower is the actual design and function of the rowing mechanism.

-While the Concept 2 does make more noise when rowing, for me it is a more secure experience and feel during my workouts.
+While Concept 2 does make more noise when rowing, for me it is a more secure experience I feel during my workouts.

 Since I spend a lot of time exercising on the machine, the better sound feedback feature is moderately important to me for feeling like I am getting the most out of my workouts.

-Though not as much the feeling of actually rowing on water like the WaterRower, I guess you could say I slightly prefer the strength and durability of the Concept 2 over that of the WaterRower S4 machine.
+Though not as much the feeling of actually rowing on the water like the WaterRower machine, I guess you could say I slightly prefer the strength and durability of the Concept 2 over that of the WaterRower S4 machine.

-The Concept 2 has an overall design I like a little better than the WaterRower.
-The Concept 2 is minutely tilted forward giving me the feel of a real rowing experience.
-Having a slightly forward leaning position while exercising provides a more intense workout for my legs than the WaterRower machine.
+Concept 2 has an overall design I like a little better than the WaterRower machine.
+Concept 2 is minutely tilted forward giving me the feel of real rowing experience.
+Having a slightly forward-leaning position while exercising provides a more intense workout for my legs than the WaterRower machine.

 I find this provides a more realistic rowing experience while strengthening my legs more efficiently at the same time.

-In a word: cost.
-The WaterRower is definitely on the expensive side, which is out of range for a lot of folks.
-We also felt a small issue with the foot rest, which felt not the best quality of materials.
+In a word: Cost.
+The WaterRower machine is definitely on the expensive side, which is out of range for a lot of folks.
+We also felt a small issue with the footrest, which felt not the best quality of materials.

-The other feature we were slightly disappointed with was regarding the computer monitor, which is not as advanced on the one on the Concept2.
+The other feature we were slightly disappointed with was regarding the computer monitor, which is not as advanced as the one on the Concept2.

-The Stamina 1205 is another terrific option on the rowing machine market, and is our pick as the best “value” rower out there today.
-It’s not an air-resistant rower but it still gets the job done quite well.
+The Stamina 1205 is another terrific option on the rowing machine market and is our pick as the best “value” rower out there today.
+It’s not an air-resistant rower but it still does the job.

 The Precision Rower has some nice features working in its favor: a smooth hydraulic cylinder action, with adjustable tension control, and a deluxe ball-bearing system are a few that check the boxes off the bat.

-The Precision Rower also has a multifunction fitness monitor which allows easy viewing and tracking of speed, distance, stroke count, and more during your work out time.
+The Precision Rower also has a multifunction fitness monitor that allows easy viewing and tracking of speed, distance, stroke count, and more during your workout time.

 What about the seat?
-Well, it’s a thick padded seat that our testers found to be quite comfortable and sturdy, while I found the pivoting footplates to be both versatile and comfortable during my workout.
+Well, it’s a thick padded seated rowing machine that our testers found to be quite comfortable and sturdy, while I found the pivoting footplates to be both versatile and comfortable during my workout.

-The 1205 weighs 47 pounds and has a 5 year warranty on the frame and a 90 day warranty on parts.
+The Stamina 1205 weighs 47 Kgs and has a 5-year warranty on the frame and a 90-day warranty on parts.

-Let’s talk positives first: the Precision Rower runs on a precision ball-bearing system; our testers found this to have a smooth motion and a dependably stable workout nearly every time.
+- Let’s talk positives first: the Precision Rower runs on a precision ball-bearing system; our testers found this to have smooth motion and a dependably stable workout nearly every time.

-We mentioned the multifunction fitness monitor, which keeps accurate track of your distance, speed, time, stroke count and calories burned; this allows users to set attainable goals for their routine and keep track of their progress, which, as we mentioned previously, is crucial in being able to maintain the motivation necessary to become physically fit.
+- We mentioned the multifunction fitness monitor, which keeps accurate track of your distance, time, speed, count of stroke and calories burned; this allows users to set attainable goals for their routine and keep track of their progress, which, as we mentioned previously, is crucial in being able to maintain the motivation necessary to become physically fit.

-Our testers also believe that this machine is well-constructed, as the heavy-duty aluminum beam and silver steel frame deliver a secure and dependable foundation for intense training.
-And the whisper quiet pistons provide a silent session every time, which is always a plus.
+- Our testers also believe that this machine is well-constructed.
+The heavy-duty aluminum beam and silver steel frame deliver a secure and dependable foundation for intense training.
+And the whisper-quiet pistons provide a silent session every time, which is always a plus.

-Another great feature is the seat on this machine — you can get in a full session and never feel any discomfort, which is a huge selling point.
-I feel this rower is also a good choice for a variety of skill-levels, as it offers many different adjustment levels in power, from beginner to expert.
+- Another great feature is the seat on this machine — you can get in a full session and never feel any discomfort, which is a huge selling point.
+It also offers many different adjustment levels in power, from beginner to expert.

-While not a “con” per se, this Stamina rower – and the unit directly below – are piston-resistant machines, which are perfectly fine, but don’t’ quite provide the same experience as an air-resistant model.
+- While not a “con” per se, this Stamina rower machine – and the unit directly below – are piston-resistant rowing machines, which are perfectly fine but don’t’ quite provide the same experience as an air-resistant model.

-The Stamina 1050 is our choice for those in the market for a rowing machine under $150— it’s an excellent bang for your buck and can get the job done.
-The Body Trac Glider is one of the best-selling machines on the market.
+The Stamina 1050 is our choice for those in the market for a rowing machine under $150.
+It’s an excellent bang for your buck and can get the job done.
+The Body Trac Glider is one of the best-selling rowing machines on the market.